-I shuffled over to the rear kitchen window to stem the annoyance, catch my breath, swallow my acidic pride, feeling like a Wild West wrangler and New-Age Boulder mellow man all at once.
+I shuffled over to the rear kitchen window to stem the annoyance, catch my breath, swallow my acidic pride, feeling like a Wild West wrangler and New-Age Boulder mellow man all at once, missing the mark at both ends.
 Staring out beyond our barnwood shed, I could spot Seamus running about the back yard like a zoo hyena before feeding time.
 Beyond him, Boulder Creek and the crevices of Four-Mile and Sunshine Canyon Roads cut through a serrated Front Range line stretching well past the valley, bound for Estes Park.

 There was no forgetting long-hair summer treks up to Nederland and Ward, trout fishing outside Fraser over spring break—god, even that bizarro New Years in Wylies’ chateau—or simply ten-speeding around Pearl Street, up and down Broadway.
-Truth was, everything that happened since the day we first drove down into Boulder Valley couldn’t have gone a whole lot better—at least until 1978 rolled around and this creeping unease, this hazy squall began setting in.
+Truth was, everything that happened since the day we first drove down into Boulder Valley couldn’t have gone a whole lot better, been cooler and more beatific—at least until 1978 rolled around and this creeping unease, this hazy squall began setting in.

 “Deal,” Melissa parried, stabbing at her thin vegetable soup with measured relief.
 “And if all else fails, there’s always Chicago…”

-“Never, don’t press it, Moon—not a goddamn chance in hell of that,” I erupted again, in further chills and sweat, reaching over grab her up and shake her until her clogs flew off.
+“Never, don’t press it, Moon—not a goddamn chance in hell of that,” I erupted again, in further chills and sweat, reaching over grab her up and shake her until her clogs flew off—inadvertently grazing her across her forehead, a slight glancing blow, fitfully so.
 “I mean, don’t even think it.
 We didn’t come out west to be crawling back east to that…pure suffocation.”

-“Naw, it’s just been you, Moon,” I snorted, annoyed that she could even think of a no-class retreat to Chicago, no less alarmed at my visceral, so physical reaction.
+“Naw, it’s just been you, Moon,” I snorted, annoyed that she could even think of some lame retreat to gaudy Chicago, no less alarmed at my visceral, so physical reaction.
 This wasn’t me.
 Where was this coming from?
+I stuffed my keys back into my jacket pocket, pricking my finger with the jagged stem where that cheesy little Satalisman used to be.
 “You’ve done it all.”